urecio/more-or-less/README.md

 * It allows to use "more or less" of the library
     * `@import '_more';` to get access to the entire library of mixins
     * `'less/css3/_transition';` to get access to the transition library
+* control prefixes or legacy support with global-variables

 ### Example for "less" imports